AdobeDocs/analytics.en/help/implement/c-analytics-digital-assistants/digital-assistants-white-paper.md

 ## Monitoring Intents {#section_6632D9F2EF9045A7A1A4263D3561C78F}

 Most Apps have several intents and different things you can do.
-You could easily use Analysis Workspace to keep track of the top intents by instances and by users
+You could easily use [!UICONTROL Analysis Workspace] to keep track of the top intents by instances and by users

 <!--